Walter Lincoln Hawkins: Early years

 W. Lincoln Hawkins was born on March 21, 1911, in Washington, D.C.
 His father was a lawyer for the U.S. Census Bureau and his mother was a science teacher in the District of Columbia school system.
 Hawkins also had a brother, David Brown, and a sister.
 He was the grandson of a slave and obtained his secondary school education in the segregated school system of the Jim Crow Era.

-When he was young, Hawkins was fascinated with how things worked.
-For example, it was not unusual for him to take apart one toy and reassemble it to make another one.
+When he was young, Hawkins was very interested in how things worked.
+For example, it was not unusual for him to take apart a single toy and reassemble it to make another one.
 He also made spring-driven toy boats to sail in the reflecting pool in front of the Lincoln Memorial.
 Hawkins and a fellow eleven-year-old once tried to build a perpetual motion machine, not realizing that it was an impossible task.
 He built a working radio so he could listen to Washington Senators baseball games.

 While at Washington's Dunbar High School, Hawkins noticed that his physics teacher drove an expensive new car every year.
 The teacher, Dr. James Cowen, who had invented a self-starter mechanism to replace automobile hand cranks, received a new car each year as partial payment from the company which had bought the mechanism.
 Hawkins was tremendously excited to discover that a person could make a living through mechanical tinkering.

 After graduating from high school he went to Rensselaer Polytechnic Institute in Troy, New York, where he was one of only 2 Black students at the school.
 In 1932 he graduated with B.S., in chemical engineering.
 Unable to find a job during the Great Depression, he enrolled in graduate school at Howard University where, in 1934, he earned a master's degree in chemistry.
 Professor Howard Blatt, Hawkins' friend and mentor at Howard, informed him of a special scholarship at McGill University in Montreal, Canada.
 Hawkins enrolled at McGill, earned his Doctorate in Chemistry in 1938, with a focus in cellulose (lignin) chemistry.
 He stayed at McGill to teach for several more years.
 In 1940, Hawkins left McGill to continue his research at Columbia University when he received a fellowship from the National Research Council.

 Hawkins married his wife, Lilyan (née Bobo), in 1938; they remained married until his death in 1992.
 They had two sons.